 14) Health: If there are food intolerances, allergies, physical and mental health problems, these should be reported at registration or as soon as possible.
 In the presence of contagious disorders, it is recommended that you notify them and not participate in the event.
 Participants declare that they are not suffering from infectious diseases, cardiovascular diseases, inflammatory and contagious conditions of the skin, psychopathic disorders, or any mental or organic disorder incompatible with physical or emotional efforts.
 Each participant takes full responsibility for the possible physical and mental effects of the seminars by acknowledging and being aware that the topics dealt with are derived from the personal opinions of the facilitator and are not intended to represent any prescription or indication of behavior or therapeutic advice.
 Seminars and sessions are in no way physical or mental therapies, and deal exclusively with artistic, philosophical and spiritual issues.

-15) Sex and Romance: It is strictly forbidden to engage in sexual activities with the participants during the seminars (on this point the NO is total and unconditional) or in its pauses, including extra nights, until it has been established that physical union is not the result of dynamics derived from projections and roles of power put into effect during the seminar.
+15) Sex and Romance: It is strictly forbidden to engage in sexual activities with the participants during the seminars (on this point the NO is total and unconditional) or in its pauses.
+This also includes any time after the workshop is over, until it has been established that physical union is not the result of dynamics derived from projections and roles of power put into effect during the seminar.
 In case of difficulties in this regard and strong temptations please contact the facilitator.
 During the seminar and in the breaks you are not allowed to indulge in sensual or massage activities, courtesy or romantic suggestions.
 It is also not possible to offer energy or healing performance to the participants unless they have been openly indicated as part of the work.

 16) Greetings and hugs: embracing is part of the seminar conventions on arrival, departure, or other times of work and vary according to cultures.
 It is not compulsory to do so.
 We invite you to ask for permission before embracing or touching someone, and always respecting their boundaries.